-GMCVO, working in partnership with 10GM, have launched a grants programme to support adults from communities of identity or experience, based in Greater Manchester, that may struggle to achieve higher levels of mental wellbeing.
+GMCVO are delivering a grants programme to support people from communities of identity or experience, based in Greater Manchester (including Glossop), that may struggle to achieve higher levels of mental wellbeing.

-• Adults living with long term physical and mental health conditions
+People living with long term physical or mental health conditions

-Funded by Greater Manchester Health and Social Care Partnership, a total of £175,000 will be given out between now and December 2020.
+Funded by Greater Manchester Health and Social Care Partnership, year 3 grants will be awarded between April and September 2022.

 The first stage, a rolling micro grants round of £100 - £750 exclusively for faith organisations, opened on Wednesday 13th April 2022.
 To find out more and apply please follow the 'FAITH MICRO GRANTS' link below.

 The second stage, a rolling micro grants round of £100 - £750 open to VCSE organisations with an annual income of £50,000 or less, opened on Wednesday 11th May 2022.
 To find out more and apply please follow the 'MICRO GRANTS' link below.

 * A faith/faith-based organisation is one whose primary function is the delivery of religious activity.

 * * Black, Asian or Minority Ethnic: anyone in the UK who does not identify as White British.